Skip to content

 A pay policy can live at three levels.
 The most specific one that applies to a person wins, so you rarely repeat yourself.

-Organisation defaults flow down to each location, and a person can override both.
+Organisation defaults flow down to each site, and a person can override both.
 Most specific wins.

 Organisation

-Your business-wide default policy — the baseline everyone inherits.
+Your business-wide default policy, set here on Pay & overtime — the baseline everyone inherits.

-A site that pays differently (e.g. a London venue) overrides the org default for its staff.
+A location that pays differently (e.g. a London venue) overrides the org default for its staff.
+Set it in Locations → Edit site → Pay & overtime for this site.

 Person

-An individual on a bespoke arrangement overrides both the site and the org.
+An individual on a bespoke arrangement overrides both.
+Set it in the person’s Edit sheet under Overtime & breaks.

 1. 1